 Microsoft has released a new announcement regarding the discontinuation of support for Session Border Controllers (SBC) in Exchange Online Unified Messaging.
 You can find the announcement on the Exchange team blog (comments closed) and the Microsoft Tech Community (discussion open).

-In July 2018, we will no longer support the use of Session Border Controllers (SBC) to connect 3rd Party PBX systems to Exchange Online Unified Messaging (UM).
+July 2018(see note above), we will no longer support the use of Session Border Controllers (SBC) to connect 3rd Party PBX systems to Exchange Online Unified Messaging (UM).
 We’re making this change to provide a higher quality of service for voicemail, using standard Exchange and Skype for Business protocols.

 That's only a year from now, which is a long time in the cloud but not very long at all for on-premises environments, particularly for large, complex on-premises environments which are the most likely to be impacted.
 As fellow MVP Jeff Guillet says: